- It seems that some users get blank pages when trying to print webpages from Internet Explorer.

 - Click Close > OK > restart Internet Explorer.

 - Go to Start > select Device Manager > expand Printers.

 - Find your printer in the list > right-click it > select Update Driver.

-- Click the Tools icon in Internet Explorer > select the Security tab > uncheck the checkbox beside Enable Protected Mode > click Apply > OK.
+- Click the Tools icon in Internet Explorer, then select the Security tab.

-- Restart Internet Explorer again > browse to a website > test print a page while running the browser as Administrator.
+- Restart Internet Explorer again.
+Browse to a website and test print a page while running the browser as Administrator.

 - Open Internet Explorer, and print some pages.
-The printed page should no longer be blank.
+The printed page should come out printed correctly.

 We hope that at least one of the solutions listed above helped you fix the print issues affecting Internet Explorer.